 What is it?

 A resume is a one-page document that provides an overview of your previous and current education, training, and work experiences.
 It allows an employer to quickly learn about your skills and accomplishments.

 What should I Include?

 - Contact information.
-Be sure to include your full name, email address, and mailing address at the very top of your resume.
-Remember, you can use a post office box at your local post office as a mailing address.
+Be sure to include your full name, email address, and the town and state where you live at top of your resume.
+Including your full mailing address with street and street number is optional.

 - Education and training credentials.
 Any certificates, degrees, apprenticeships, certifications, or licenses you have obtained should be noted on your resume.